alexbuyanow/ZfPhinx/README.md

 ## Configuration

-Configure 'ZfPhinx' section in your application config
+Configure 'zfphinx' section in your application config

 ```
-    'ZfPhinx' => [
+    'zfphinx' => [
         'paths' => [
             'migrations' => '<path to your migration directory>',
             'seeds'      => '<path to your seed directory>',